Ganesh Chaturthi: Mouni Roy, Arjun Bijlani, Ekta Kapoor & Other TV Actors Welcome ‘Bappa’

 Arjun Bijlani shared a picture snapped with his wife Neha, and Lord Vinayaka and wrote, "Ganpati bappa morya #ganpatidecoration #ganeshchaturthi #love #family @nehaswami @niranjanbijlani." - (sic)

-Ekta Kapoor Introduces To Her BOSS
+Ekta Kapoor Introduces Her BOSS

-Ekta Kapoor shared a video and introduced to her and her family's boss - Bappa.
+Ekta Kapoor shared a video and introduced her and her family's boss - Bappa.
 She captioned the video, "Boss with the bosss of all GANESHCHATURTHI #GANPATIBHAPPAMAURYA" - (sic)

 Devoleena Bhattacharjee